 Of course, if you get stuck, there is always Deserter swag.
 Go on, treat someone, especially yourself.

 With each year that passes, scouring the Radio Times with a marker pen to plan your holiday viewing holds less allure.
 No-one can survive on a visual diet of Christmas specials, round-ups of the year and The Snowman.

 Instead, take the opportunity to hole up with a box set of one of those shows you missed that everyone was talking about.
 Where do they find the time?
-Pour a large one, stick on Hannibal or Fargo and catch up with the rest of humanity.
+Pour a large one, stick on Stranger Things or Fargo and catch up with the rest of humanity.
 Hopefully, The Good Wife knows about not Waking the Dad.

 Yes, we all tend to overdo it at Christmas, and sure, we all feel maybe we should do something about it afterwards, but the real Deserter knows that the traditional January abstinence is a mug’s game.
 If ever there was a month in which you need the warming succour of booze, it’s January.
 Plus, of course, the pubs are all nice and quiet again.